gaetanBloch/maven-testing/README.md

 # maven-testing
-All about handling tests with Maven
+All about handling tests and quality tools with Maven